ArtHitParade

 This skilful craftsman produced until his death in 1746 all kinds of timepieces, and even some scientific instruments.
 His works are not dated, but he follows and influences the changing tastes of the rich bourgeoisie of Philadelphia, of which he is a prominent member.

-The grandfather clock on the Tompion model became the most spectacular element in bourgeois homes.
+This model also known as longcase clock is an easy approach to improve the accuracy thanks to the lengthening of the pendulum.
 Stretch first made them in solid walnut and then in mahogany, with a beautiful dark brown color that responded to the Queen Anne taste reinterpreted in Philadelphia around 1740.

 Philippe-Claude Montigny is a cabinetmaker at the end of the reign of Louis XV.
 Cousin of René Dubois, he is also an occasional collaborator to Etienne Levasseur who is at that time the skilled successor of Boulle.
 The large bureau plat in the style of Boulle naturally becomes one of his specialties.